-The total expense for RSUs for the year ended December 31, 2022 was 257 (2021 - 80) and was recorded to selling, general and administrative expenses on the consolidated statements of income and comprehensive income.
+The total expense for RSUs for the year ended December 31, 2023 was \$654 (2022 - \$257) and was recorded to selling, general and administrative expenses in the consolidated statements of income and comprehensive income.

-12. Licensing revenue
+13. Licensing revenue

-The Company earns licensing revenue from both royalties and product sales to its partners.
+The Company earns licensing revenue from both royalties on products sold by its commercial partners and product sales to its commercial partners.
 The breakdown is as follows: